Skip to content

 At this point, we assume you have implemented our API endpoints to fetch events and their corresponding tickets.

-In this chapter we explain how to making a booking in the XS2Event.com.
+In this chapter we explain how to make a booking in the XS2Event.com system.

 Models